Advice for Students and First-Time Attendees

 - Meet up with alumni from your program or current students of a program you’re interested in.
 These connections could help you gain insight or even get a foot in the door.

-- Attend social hours coordinated by SIOP or other sponsors that share the same interests as you.
+- Attend receptions and social hours coordinated by SIOP or other sponsors that share the same interests as you.

 Have fun!
 It’s your first SIOP experience, so soak it all in while you can, without putting too much pressure on yourself - you’ll likely be back!